 - Lindsay Rickers, sophomore marketing and Clifton Builder management major from Waverly, Nebraska, was honored as the Student of the Month by the Nebraska Business Student Advisory Board.
 Rickers served in various volunteer roles around the university including Delta Sigma Pi (DSP), the Career Closet and Dance Marathon fundraiser.
 She is the faculty and alumni relations vice president for DSP, a student strengths coach and email marketing intern at Hudl.
 Over the past year, Rickers battled health issues that forced her to scale back many involvements, but still made it onto the spring Dean's List for her academic achievement.

-- Brian Baugh, assistant professor of finance, received a Dean's Coin for going above and beyond to help the university.
+- Brian Baugh, associate professor of finance, received a Dean's Coin for going above and beyond to help the university.
 He served on a system-wide committee that evaluated and developed the revised retirement plan, then assisted faculty and staff in their understanding of the changes.

 - Kendra Ritchie, associate director of recruitment, and Sheri Irwin-Gish, executive director of Communications, Marketing and External Relations, received Dean's Coins for going above and beyond to assist the college in connecting to future graduate students.

 - Mikki Sandin, assistant director of professional & life skills, and Tyrell Ross, director of finance, budget & HR, received Dean's Coins for their service on the college's Inclusive Excellence Advisory Board.

 This column is a monthly feature of the College of Business.
 Faculty, staff and students can submit achievements to be considered for this column via the News Proposal Form at the bottom of https://business.unl.edu webpage.
 On the form, select Recognize Achievement and fill out the related questions.

 Published: November 4, 2022